15 Best Things to Do in Stratford (CT)

 There’s a small museum recording Stratford’s aerospace heritage on Main Street, opposite the Sikorsky Memorial Airport.

-The museum was set up in 1998 after the Stratford Army Engine Plant closed down, and is housed in two buildings that previously belonged to the plant complex.
+The museum was set up in 1998 after the Stratford Army Engine Plant closed down.
+It’s housed in two buildings that previously belonged to the plant complex.

-This makes it one of the few museums in the United States to be found in a genuine WWII aircraft factory.
+This makes it one of the few museums in the United States to be located in a genuine WWII aircraft factory.

-One of the museum’s long-term restoration projects is a one-off Sikorsky S-60 “Flying Crane” prototype from 1958, the very last aircraft that Igor Sikorsky designed and tested.
+One of the museum’s long-term restoration projects is a one-off Sikorsky S-60 “Flying Crane” prototype from 1958.
+It’s the very last aircraft that Igor Sikorsky designed and tested.

 13. Connecticut Audubon Society Coastal Center at Milford Point